Skip to main content

 Keep one packet per reimbursement period: expense report, receipts or invoices, any mileage or allocation support, and proof of the payment.
 Each item should show amount and business purpose, and travel items should also show time and place.
 If someone else cannot reproduce the number from your file, pause and fix the support before reimbursement.

 An accountable-plan reimbursement is a documented repayment of a business expense, and it can be tax-free and deductible if the plan conditions are met.
 If those conditions are not met, reimbursements can be treated as taxable wages.
-Treatment of owner distributions is outside what this source confirms, so verify that separately for your entity.
+Confirm owner distribution treatment with a qualified adviser.

 Reimburse only the documented business-use portion.
 Submit the original bill plus the worksheet that shows your allocation method, then reimburse that calculated amount through your normal monthly process.
 If the percentage is a guess or reconstructed later, stop and document it before payment.